ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 @import ag-v22-to-v23-alias-renamed-classes();
 ```

-This mixin emits Sass `@extend` rules that alias the old names to the new ones where possible.
+This mixin uses Sass `@extend` rules to alias the old names to the new ones where possible.

 Note: some of the css class name changes made in v23 are not simple renames, and so aren't covered by the mixin.
 This is especially true within the Filters Tool Panel.
 After using the mixin, test your theme and add/edit css rules as necessary.